takahirohonda/web-accessibility-form-typescript-spa/README.md

 # web-accessibility-form-typescript-spa

-Example of web accessibility form - SPA with TypeScript
+Example of web accessibility form for screen reader - SPA with TypeScript

 It includes examples for creating TypeScript SPA with unit tests with Karama.